This is our second guide to living in a place (the first being Estonia), based on months of living in Taiwan and years

 You get extremely high quality of life, with great food, good healthcare, comfortable accommodations, extremely convenient transportation and blazing fast internet.
 Life is cheap, with low rent (even in AirBnBs), meals costing usually US$3-5 (depending on how generous your serving of vegetables), and easily available to the point where you don’t have to cook.

 The only slight inconvenience to the non-Chinese speaker is language, but you can get around without it by gesturing.
 If that’s OK with you, then Taiwan is your place.

 Background — What is Taiwan?
 Is it China?

 When I was living in Mainland China (see below), non-Chinese friends would often describe Taiwan as being “like China, but without the bad bits”.
-In other words, with fast and uncensored internet, clean air, reliable public transport, nature and warm weather.
-Even better described: pretty close to paradise.
+In other words, like Mainland China but with fast and uncensored internet, clean air, reliable public transport, beautiful (accessible) nature and warm weather.
+Even better described: Taiwan is pretty close to paradise.
 What was this mythical place, I wondered?
-I actually had never been before deciding to move there for a few months, and so was looking forward to finding out.
+I looked forward to finding out.

 So what is, “China”?
 Is that “Mainland China”?
 It’s confusing, sometimes even to the Chinese.
 (And for that matter, so is who and what is “Chinese”, but we’ll get to that later).